Canon 1Ds vs Pentax K-1 II

 One feature that differentiates the K-1 II and the 1Ds is in-body image stabilization (IBIS).
-The K-1 II reduces the risk of handshake-induced blur with all attached lenses, while the 1Ds has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.
+The K-1 II reduces the risk of handshake-induced blur with all attached lenses, while the 1Ds offers no blur reduction with lenses that themselves do not provide optical image stabilization.

 The 1Ds writes its imaging data to Compact Flash cards, while the K-1 II uses SDXC cards.
 The K-1 II features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the 1Ds only has one slot.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS-1Ds and Pentax K-1 II and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.